BYOT Device FAQ

 4. Can my student use a “hand-me-down” tablet from their older sibling (or other family member, etc.)?
 Absolutely.
 If the device has functioning wi-fi, then it should be able to connect to the BYOT network.

 5. I want to buy something that will last as long as possible.
 Any suggestions?
 Though the BYOT network will support just about any device, we have plans to migrate to a newer, faster technology over the coming years.
 We would suggest that you do NOT purchase a device that ONLY supports 2.4 GHz wireless (you might see this listed on the package as 802.11b, 802.11g, 802.11bg, 802.11gn or 802.11bgn).
 Instead, look for something that supports both 2.4 GHz *and* 5 GHz (802.11a, 802.11an, or 802.11ac wireless standards in addition to 802.11g or 802.11gn).
 We will provide support for 2.4 GHz devices for as long as is practical, but with 5 GHz being the new standard, it would be prudent to purchase a device that supports it.
 Most major manufacturers support the dual-band standards.

 6. Are any apps required?
 Only apps that are licensed by the school system may be required by teachers.

 7. Does Forsyth County Schools provide any technical support for my child’s device?
 No, we do not.
-The district has more than 40,000 students enrolled, and it would be impossible to provide support to even a fraction of them.
+The district has nearly 50,000 students enrolled, and it would be impossible to provide support to even a fraction of them.
 All support will need to be handled by the owner of the device.

 8. I’m worried that my child’s device will get damaged.
 What can I do to lessen that chance?
 We would suggest using some sort of protective case, but you need to be aware that nothing is 100% effective.
 Forsyth County Schools assumes no responsibility for damage to a user’s device.